solo-io/gloo-docs/gloo/docs/user_guides/basic_ingress.md

       --filename https://raw.githubusercontent.com/solo-io/gloo/master/example/petstore/petstore.yaml
     ```

-1. Let's create a Kubernetes Ingress object to route requests to the petstore.
-Notice the `kubernetes.io/ingress.class: gloo`
+1. Let's create a Kubernetes Ingress object to route requests to the petstore following the [Default Backend](https://kubernetes.io/docs/concepts/services-networking/ingress/#default-backend)
+convention of not specifying host or path.
+Mode details can be found at [Kuberbetes Ingress Concepts](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-annotation that we've added.
+    Notice the `kubernetes.io/ingress.class: gloo` annotation that we've added.
     This indicates to Gloo that it should handle this Ingress Object.

+    Also notice that the Kubernetes Ingress objects wants you to do special wildcarding of paths, `/.*`.

-    {{< highlight noop "hl_lines=6-7" >}}
+    {{< highlight noop "hl_lines=6-7 12" >}}
 cat <<EOF | kubectl apply --filename -
 apiVersion: extensions/v1beta1
 kind: Ingress